zh3tta/app-server-typescript/README.md

-# API REST con Typescript
+# API REST with Typescript

-Este proyecto es una api-rest realiza con Nodejs, express y typescript como tecnologias principales, además utiliza mysql para almacenar datos.
-El mismo posee secciones de categoria, clientes, productos, compras, compras de productos y usuarios.
-Incluye metodos de autenticación mediante json web token para el login.
+This project is an api-rest performs with Nodejs, express and typescript as main technologies, also uses mysql to store data.
+It has sections of category, customers, products, purchases, purchases of products and users.
+Includes authentication methods using json web token for the login.

 ## Instalación